 It’s reactive.
 We are narrowing our perspective.
 We focus on creating solutions around this.
 But the data we have at our disposal enables us to understand the motives of our customers.

 If, we have the right mindset to analyse it.

 The question we should be asking is ‘why are people searching?’

-To gain value from our portfolios and grow our consumer base, we must go beyond what is in front of us.
-We need to understand why people are searching for our services or products.
+To gain value from our portfolios and grow our customer base, we must go beyond what is in front of us.
+We need to understand why people are searching for our products or services.